 Instructions

-- Spray slow cooker generously with cooking spray or line with parchment paper.
+- Spray the slow cooker with cooking spray or line with parchment paper.

-- Add salmon to the slow cooker.
-Top with lemon slices.
+- Rinse & pat dry the salmon.
+Add the salmon to the slow cooker.

 - Cook HIGH 1-2 hours or LOW 2-4.